FuchsEDV/Thrixty/README.md

 ```

 * The file "thrixty_init.js" will get its own path and start loading the class files.
-* You need to make sure all files in "scripts" and "style" are accessible and none are missing.
+* You need to make sure the "core" folder and all its files are accessible and none are missing.
-* If you use any CMS, those files need to be hooked to the script- and style-section.
+* If you use any CMS, the init file needs to be hooked to the script-section.
 * ######Are you using Wordpress?
 Look at our [Wordpress Plugin](https://github.com/FuchsEDV/Thrixty_Wordpress).

-* After every PageLoad the Player Script will now look for any div-tags with the class "thrixty-player" and will initialize itself on each found instance.
+* After completing PageLoad the Player Script will now look for any div-tags with the class "thrixty-player" and will initialize itself on each found instance.
 * You can customize the player by adding attributes to these intial div-tags.
 * (A list of possible options and their standard values will be added.)

 ###5.)
 Customization

-[WIP]
-Customization of the player is quite easy, as Thrixty is optimised for doing as much as possible over CSS.
+Customization of the player is quite easy, as Thrixty is optimised for doing as much as possible over HTML and CSS.
 Create a CSS file and include it after the initialization file.
 ```txt
 <head>